FRANCO “BIFO” BERARDI

 He exposes the technicalities of digital photography.
 Digital simulation as an extension of the experienceable world, as the visible materiality of the immaterial.

 Also this installation Twenty Red Lights is based on digital abstraction and photo-simulation, but photography here is only a metaphor of a larger simulation that is swallowing the life of the planet and turning it into financial nothingness.

 Thunderous towering buildings is the first thing that you perceive as you enter the room, then you see a large screen where a video-magma of accelerated media streams is fast forwarded as an attempt to disarrange your mental equilibrium.

 Simultaneously you hear voices.
 Recorded Voices melt with the noise of the soundtrack of the breakneck breathtaking movie.
 Calm voices of men in telephone conversation with Max.

-The artist, actually, has called on the phone some of those who were his colleagues in the years spent in London’s city, asking them to consider their financial activity from the point of view of the destiny of mankind.
+The artist, actually, has called on the phone some of those who were his colleagues in the years spent in London’s City and Wall Street, asking them to consider their financial activity from the point of view of the destiny of mankind.

 Listen to their words, while trying to imagine a screen filled with the hellish frenzy of violent visual hyper-saturated streams.